-For Japan FSA, the preferred approach was to develop a proof of concept (PoC).
-The goal of this approach is to provide a model for educating stakeholders in the reporting supply chain.
+For Japan case, the preferred approach was to develop a proof of concept (PoC).
+The PoC was carried out by XBRL Japan and the goal of this approach is to provide a model for educating stakeholders in the reporting supply chain.
 The Proof of Concept may contain some errors, design conflicts, difficulty of migration to existing technologies or understandability issues, but in advance of the production taxonomy, it provides the opportunity to develop, test and publish sample instance documents and relevant technical documents.